eddieguo-1128/DualDiff/README.md

 ## Diffusion model

+Initially based on the [DiffE repository](https://github.com/yorgoon/DiffE), which implements a denoising diffusion model for EEG data generation.
+We adapted and extended core components.

 > *To be updated after final experiments.*

 ## Acknowledgements

-This project is based on the [DiffE repository](https://github.com/yorgoon/DiffE), which implements a denoising diffusion model for EEG data generation.
-We adapted and extended core components.
+> *To be updated.*